|

 1

-Neither Guanghan You nor Qingdu Yin can be found in melody lists pre-dating its inclusion as Guanghan You in Shen Qi Mi Pu (1425 CE).
-This melody then survives in at least 14 handbooks from 1425 to 1647, but after this it essentially seems to have gone out of the repertoire, though the 1647 version is later copied twice (see appendix below4).
-Three of the handbooks use the title Heavenly Capitol Prelude (Qingdu Yin.5) The first two of these attribute the melody to Mao Minzhong; I have not seen such an attribution elsewhere.
+This melody seems originally to have been rather popular: actual tablature survives in at least 14 handbooks from 1425 to 1647.10 However, after this the melody seems essentially to have gone out of the repertoire, though the 1647 version is later copied twice.
+This decline can be seen clearly from the appendix below; there one can also see which three of the handbooks use the title Heavenly Capital Prelude (Qingdu Yin).
+Note that he first two of these attribute the melody to Mao Minzhong; I have not seen such an attribution elsewhere.

-For another romantic allusion to this melody, the scene Qin Tiao from the 16th century opera Jade Hairpin has the novice nun Chen Miaochang play a melody called Guanghan You; her wooer Pan Bizheng then comments that it is a melody often played by nuns.
-Since Miaochang seems not at all unwilling regarding his advances, perhaps this melody was known to have this double meaning.11
+In this regard, it might be a romantic allusion when this melody is played in the scene Qin Tiao from the 16th century opera Jade Hairpin.
+Here, when the novice nun Chen Miaochang plays a melody called Guanghan You, her wooer Pan Bizheng then comments that it is a melody often played by nuns.
+Since Miaochang seems not at all unwilling regarding his advances, perhaps the apparently abstract title of this melody was known (at least by some) also to have this hidden romantic meaning.12

-As for the Tang Minghuang story, according to some historical sources, once when the emperor was viewing Ladies' Mountain12, in He'nan, he imagined himself flying to the moon and seeing the beautiful women said to live there.13 Returning to his palace he created music to describe the imaginary trip.
-He wrote about half, then the rest was finished by palace musicians; in this there is said to have been influence from Indian Buddhist music, in particular a Brahman Melody.14 The result was a dance piece called Nishang Yuyi (Rainbow Garment).15
+Further regarding the Tang Minghuang story, according to some historical sources, once when the emperor was viewing Ladies' Mountain13, in He'nan, he imagined himself flying to the moon and seeing the beautiful women said to live there.14 Returning to his palace he created music to describe the imaginary trip.
+He wrote about half, then the rest was finished by palace musicians; in this there is said to have been influence from Indian Buddhist music, in particular a Brahman Melody.15 The result was a dance piece called Nishang Yuyi (Rainbow Garment).16

 The only recording available is on my own CD.